thebigbad/rockemsockemrationalagents/README.md

 License
 -----

-Copyright 2010 Ryan Wolf <rwolf@borderstylo.com>

-Rock 'Em Sock 'Em Rational Agents is released under the romantic WTF public license.
+Rock 'Em Sock 'Em Rational Agents is released under the MIT License.
 See LICENSE for more details.